open-edge-platform/edge-desktop-virtualization/README.md

 Edge Microvisor Toolkit + Graphics SR-IOV is designed to support all Intel® Core platforms from 12th gen onwards.

-This software is validated on below:
+This software is validated on below specifications:

 |         Core™         |
 | ----------------------|